prabhjot98/prabhjots-dev-config/README.md

 # prabhjots-dev-config
 Prabhjot's dev configuration

+TODO:
-TODO: Write an install script that installs everything that I need and puts everything where it should be
+-Write an install script that installs everything that I need and puts everything where it should be -Theming terminal

 [oh-my-zsh] plugin 'zsh-autosuggestions' not found -> https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md